chaburkland/braiNIX/docs/CONTRIBUTING.md

 especially for the hardware-interpreting designs that braiNIX is specifically designed for.

-Consider setting a zeroed cell to `127`:
+Consider these two ways of setting a zeroed cell to `127`:

 ```bf
 Multiplication